Last Tap Dance in Springfield: Plot

 When the school organizes a dance recital, Vicki refuses to let Lisa dance and relegates her to pulling the curtain to open the show (only to later decide that the curtain-pulling is too important for Lisa and instead do it herself).
 Professor Frink, overhearing, devises a plan to attach a device to Lisa's shoes that will make them automatically tap at any percussive sound.
 This allows her to mimic the other dancers and take part in the recital.
 She becomes a star at the show, even upstaging an enraged Vicki, but when the audience applauds her, her shoes go out of control.
 Homer stops the shoes from going haywire by tripping Lisa.
 Vicki finally seems to empathize with Lisa's desperation to be a star (though she notes that this involved her destroying Buddy Ebsen's credit rating, much to Homer and Marge's bemusement).
-Lisa walks off with her parents, having decided that tap dancing is not for her.
+As Lisa walks off with her parents, having decided that tap dancing is not for her, they encounter a Weasel Ball weaponized by Frink, which Homer chooses to play with despite Frink's warnings.

-Meanwhile, Bart and Milhouse sneak out of their camping trip after discovering that Nelson Muntz will be there with them with plans to regularly beat them both up.
-They decide to hide in the mall for the duration, having shoe fights and causing havoc once the mall has closed.
+Meanwhile in the subplot, Bart and Milhouse sneak out of their camping trip after discovering that Nelson Muntz will be there with them with plans to regularly beat them both up.
+After Milhouse refuses to return home because his grandma is staying in his bed, they decide to hide in the mall for the duration, having shoe fights and causing havoc once the mall has closed.
 The next morning, the mall manager and Chief Wiggum see the mess that Bart and Milhouse have created and blindly jumps to the conclusion that it was caused by a giant rat, closing the mall as a result.
 He releases a puma inside the mall to catch the rat, but Bart and Milhouse use a ball of yarn to distract the puma and escape.
 Wiggum later sees a piece of red yarn hanging from the mountain lion's mouth and thinks it is the rat's tail, which prompts him to close the case and not focus on putting the puma back in its cage.